 - High blood pressure

-The symptoms of heart failure are often dismissed as other less-threatening conditions.
+The symptoms of heart failure are often progressive and may be initially dismissed as other less-threatening conditions.
 Common symptoms of heart failure include:

 - Fatigue and weakness